gamergemparq/Randomness/README.md

 >> '$2a$10$1qAz2wSx3eDc4rFv5tGb5e4jVuld5/KF2Kpy.B8D2XoC031sReFGi'
 ```

-So we can use `crypt()` to authenticate a user by taking passing the hash value it
+So we can use `crypt()` to authenticate a user by passing the hash value it
-gave us when we first generated it back in as a salt when checking a user salt input.
+gave us previously back in as a salt when checking a user salt input.

 Example
 -------